 Tip: Try new foods!
 The kids may not like it, but they might too, and it’s all about building your lunch box repertoire.

 Tip: Make quiche in muffins trays so they are in individual sizes.
-This make it easy and quick to use in the lunch box.
+This makes it easy and quick to use in the lunch box.
 This is the recipe I use: Quiche Recipe.

 Tip: Think outside the box!
 My kids love it when I put plain corn chips and dip in their lunch box.
 The bean dip recipe is here.